opentaps/open-climate-investing/dao/README.md

 - Should those who voted on the wrong answer lose Reputation tokens?
 - How quickly should Reputation tokens expire?
 Is 2% per month reasonable (half life of 36 months)?
 - How to keep Judges honest and agreeable to working together?
+- How to prevent collusion and bad behavior, possibly off chain?
+- Do we need a separate token for general standing in the community, or is the 2x Reputation + 1x Activity tokens count sufficient?
+- What is the right combination of Reputation and Activity tokens to determine general standing in the community?